anas-appiskey/anas-appiskey.github.io/README.md

 ## Acknowledgments 🎁

 I was motivated to create this project because I wanted to contribute on something useful for the dev community, thanks to [ZTM Community](https://github.com/zero-to-mastery) and [Andrei](https://github.com/aneagoie)

+yarn start to start the project and build the dist folder yarn run deploy to deploy the project